anoma/namada-whitepaper/namadapaper.md

 The codebase is built in rust.
 As with any Anoma-based blockchain, validity predicates dictate state changes.
 The MASP is built using the Sapling circuit as introduced by the Electric Coin Company (ECC).

-## Validity Predicates

-Validity predicates are an integral part of any Anoma fractal instance and allows users to dictate what state changes are possible in the blockchain.
-In Namada, the extent to this functionality is limited, but important nonetheless.

-In Namada, a user will be able to whitelist and blacklist both user and token addresses.
-In this way, a user can prove that they are following the law without necessarily revealing their entire transaction history with their viewing key.
-Given increased regulation in the sphere, this can be a useful feature that stil protects privacy.

 ## Consensus

 Namada is built with the Tendermint BFT consensus algorithm.
 This not only allows Namada to achieve fast-finality with up to 150 validators, but also equips Namada with interopability between other tendermint-based blockchains (such as the Cosmos ecosystem).